Herbert Proft Glashütte Limburg Chandelier

 Manufacturers: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.

-No information to be found unfortunatly.
+No information can be found unfortunately.
 Except for the lamps he designed for Glasshütte Limburg.
 17 of them received an iF Design Award.
 Herbert Proft designed many beautiful lamps for the company.
 The lighting he designed that received an iF Design Award were all designed in the 70’s.

 Three months after the end of the Second World War in August 1945, graduate engineer Dr. Walter Heinrich submitted his first plans for setting up a glass-works to the American military authorities in Limburg an der Lahn in Germany.
 Approval for building the factory was issued rapidly because the country urgently needed all types of glass.
 As a result, the ground was broken for Glashütte Limburg as early as 28 September 1945.